Edward Alexander Partridge: Other activities

-Partridge came to believe that cooperation between farmers was not enough to solve the problems of wasteful competition and the accumulation of private wealth.
+Partridge came to believe that cooperation among farmers was not enough to solve the problems of wasteful competition and the accumulation of wealth in private hands.

 In 1925 he self-published a major book, A war on poverty: the one war that can end war, in which he violently attacked capitalism and supported the poor and underpaid.

 The book has many references to the Supreme Being, and reflects his profound belief in the Social Gospel.

 Partridge decried government-protected capitalists such as Gordon McGregor and Wallace Campbell who continued "to prey upon that part of the poor bedevilled Canadian public who can't escape to the United States".

 He was deeply influenced by John Ruskin's social ideals, and by social Darwinism and Christian socialism.

 His book calls for a co-operative commonwealth to be established in Western Canada.

 It includes a section called "Coalsamao" in which he describes this future utopian state from an insider's viewpoint.

 In 1925 Partridge's wife died from a heart attack.
 In 1926 Partridge moved to a room in a boarding house in Victoria, British Columbia to be near his youngest daughter.

-With no money apart from the small, monthly $75.00 UGG stipend, in poor health, and despairing of achieving further reforms, Partridge committed suicide on 3 August 1931.
+With no money apart from the small, monthly $75 UGG stipend, in poor health, and despairing of achieving further reforms, Partridge committed suicide on 3 August 1931.
 He was 69 years old.
+Ironically, the Co-operative Commonwealth Federation party was founded just a year later, expressing many of the reforms that he had campaigned for.